Keyboard shortcuts

 wasmz_instance_t *instance = NULL;

-err = wasmz_instance_new(store, module, &instance);
+err = wasmz_instance_new_with_linker(store, module, linker, &instance);

 if (err) {